Skip to content

 2. Attach the file IDs during submission.

-To upload files, call the /files/request-upload endpoint.
-You need to provide a group ID, which is the group that will then own the files.
-Also give a number of how many files you want to upload.
+The simple (single-part) way to upload files is to call the /files/request-upload endpoint.
+You need to provide a group ID, which is the group that will then own the files and give a number of how many files you want to upload.

 curl example: